What Makes the Short Inca Trail Trek So Special?

 Travelers carry their possessions on the Short Inca Trail hike, so we advise packing only what you need.

 Assume that travelers doing the Short Inca Trail Trek require porter service.
 Use our website to send a booking form in this situation.
 Enroll in the Short Inca Trail and reserve the porters!
-Once the passenger’s Short Inca Trail permits are booked, adding or using the porter’s services is impossible.
+Once the passenger’s Short Inca Trail permits are booked, adding or using the porter’s services is no longer possible.

-Hikers can hire half or full porters because the porters on the Short Inca Trail can lift between 10 and 18 kg.
+Hikers can hire half- or full-porters, as porters on the Short Inca Trail can lift between 10 and 18 kg.

 Note: Since the hike lasts only five hours and trekkers only need to carry what they need for the little excursion, most hikers on Peru’s Short Inca Trail do not need porter services.